DontTrustVerifyOrg/gig-gossip/whitepaper/protocol.md

 # The protocol

 Sweet-Gossip protocol has a single purpose: to broadcast a job proposal (topic) to interested parties and collect job offers (reply messages) from interested contractors.
+Economicly, the customer is interested in exchanging their money for the service, while gig-worker is interested in being paid for the job done.
+The network to sustain its existance needs to reward broadcasters for quality of the broadcasting.
+Therefore the protocol is constructed in a way that the customer broadcasts a topic, that contains anonymous job description.
+This job description is delivered by the network to the gig-worker that respond with network encrypted reply message.
+The message is delivered back to the customer that can verify basic properties of the gig-worker with their digital certificate but to decrypt contact information of the gig-worker is obligated to pay the network.

 For sake of clarity we use the following naming convention:
 1. Topic - the job proposal broadcasted through the network